ajuelosemmanuel/FeursBot/README.md

 Maybe more stuff, did not check well D:

-Need to have discord.py[voice] and opus - Will probably need to have one of those : https://github.com/Gorialis/discord.py/tree/voice-recv-mk3 or https://github.com/imayhaveborkedit/discord.py
+Need to have opus and FFMPEG - This version of discord.py[voice] : https://github.com/Gorialis/discord.py/tree/voice-recv-mk3

 # What does he do ?